Atmos Rewards Summit Visa Infinite Credit Card Review

 - One-way award tickets with a stopover allows you to visit two destinations for the price of one.

-How The Atmos Rewards Summit Visa Infinite Credit Card Fits In The Alaska Airlines Mileage Plan Ecosystem
+How The Atmos Rewards Summit Visa Infinite Credit Card Fits In The Atmos Rewards Ecosystem

-Alaska miles can be difficult to earn since they don’t partner with any of the major rewards currencies outside of Bilt and Marriott.
-There are two other co-branded Alaska Airlines cards.
-The Atmos Ascent Visa Signature card (formerly the Alaska Airlines Visa Signature) is the only other personal co-branded card offered by the airline.
-There is also a business version of the card - the Atmos Rewards Visa Business card (formerly the Alaska Airline Business card) - that is comparable to the Ascent.
-It offers pretty much the exact same signup bonus, benefits, and perks as the Ascent, so if you’re up against your 5/24, you may want to look into that card.
+Alaska miles can be difficult to earn, since they do not partner with major rewards currencies outside of Bilt and Marriott.
+Alaska also offers two other co branded cards.
+The Atmos Ascent Visa Signature card (formerly the Alaska Airlines Visa Signature) is the only other personal co branded card.
+There is also a business version, the Atmos Rewards Visa Business card (formerly the Alaska Airlines Business card), which is comparable to the Ascent.
+It offers essentially the same signup bonus, benefits, and perks, so if you are up against 5/24, you may want to look into that card.

 Card Information